Structural dynamics of polycrystalline graphene: Conclusion

 We have limited ourselves to a relatively modest dynamical range of $L_x$ and $L_y$, as well as relatively mild deformation forces.
 Consequentially, in our simulations the domains do not get deformed to elongated shapes but retain circular symmetry.
 If the material would be stretched significantly in a time that is short enough to rule out complete structural rearrangement, elongated domains should arise, and the sample would experience restoring forces back towards its original shape.
 This is illustrated in Fig. \ref{fig6}(a).
 We speculate that this mechanism would actually slow down the shearing process, making the shear distance non-linear in time.
-Our simulations show signs of the onset of decreasing shear rate in time [Fig. \ref{fig6}(b)].
-A quantitative study of this phenomenon, in which the possible relation between elongation of domains and non-linear shear is investigated, requires very long simulations, which we will pick up in future work.
+Our simulations show signs of the onset of decreasing shear rate in time [Fig. \ref{fig6}(d)].
+A quantitative study of this phenomenon, in which the possible relation between elongation of domains and non-linear shear is investigated both in experiments and mechanism, such as strengthening or weakening of graphene \cite{Song2013,Yi2013,Huang2011}, fracture toughness \cite{Han2017,dewapriya2018tailoring,jang2017uniaxial}, mechanical mutability \cite{liu2014mechanical}, requires very long simulations, which we will pick up in future work.
+We believe these investigations enhance our understanding of the mechanical properties of polycrystalline graphene.